AkSynt/Sense/README.md

-# Internet Of Things
+# Internet Of Things - Sense

-Various code implementations about IoT project
+Power consumption Calculator of various types of Sensors used in the IoT.